 Explore: Elephant Rocks

 After all that eating it’ll be time for some exercise.
 Drive back towards Duntroon and explore the Waitaki Whitestone Geopark, which is home to impressive outcrops like Elephant Rocks.
-Pop ‘Island Cliff 9494’ into your GPS and it’ll take you straight there for a nice walk, a bit of bouldering or both.
-Remnants of an ancient sea floor, this limestone has since been sculpted by wind and rain creating impressive outcrops.
-Once you’ve found it, do the quick 200m walk and find yourself peering down into a limestone basin which is home to a herd of Elephant shaped outcrops.
+Pop ‘Island Cliff 9494’ into your GPS and it’ll take you straight there for a nice walk, a bit of bouldering, or both.
+Remnants of an ancient seafloor, this limestone has since been sculpted by wind and rain creating impressive outcrops.
+Once you’ve found it, do the quick 200m walk and find yourself peering down into a limestone basin that is home to a herd of Elephant shaped outcrops.
 Mind the sheep (not made of stone) and head on down to explore.
 Be sure to bring your camera, too, as this spot is pretty stunning.

 Dinner: The Fort Enfield Tavern